ajshap00/TopTunes/README.md

 ## Project Overview

-The Goat Project is a web application built with Django.
+The TopTunes Project is a web application built with Django.
 It integrates with the Spotify API to fetch artist data, including top tracks and albums.
 The application also allows users to vote for their favorite artists and view the results.

 ## Features